Top 15+ Sales Titles that are Already Trending in 2024

 14. Sales Consultant

-Provides first-class sales by answering any questions the consumer might have about a product.
+Provides first-class sales by answering any consumer questions about a product.

 Acts as a liaison between consumer and manufacturer.